Joe Schmidt ‘surprised’ at Joey Carbery’s move to Munster

 “That’s a decision he’s made.
 Apart from him catching up with me, which was nicely photographed, I’ve left him to it. “

-The move is designed specifically to allow Carbery to play at outhalf, where Schmidt sees his long term career with the Irish team.
+The move is designed specifically to allow Carbery to play at outhalf, where Schmidt sees his long-term career with the national team.

 But the coach could not say if Carbery’s move was conditional on him playing at 10 rather than fullback, where he played most of his rugby with Leinster this season.